facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphi_Component.md

 - **CameraPermissionDenied**: The exception that is thrown when the sdk does not have permission to access the camera.

-- **SettingsPermissionDenied**: The exception that is thrown when the widget does not have permission to access system settings (*deprecated*).
+- **SettingsPermissionDenied**: The exception that is thrown when the component does not have permission to access system settings (*deprecated*).

 - **HardwareError**: Exception that occurs when there is a hardware problem with the device, usually caused by very few available resources.